processism/processism.github.io/personal-development.md

 ## Emotions as Processes

-Emotions aren't things you have but processes you experience:
+Emotions aren't things you have but processes you experience.
+They arise from conditions, flow through awareness, transform continuously, and inform without defining.
-- Arising from conditions
-- Flowing through awareness
-- Transforming continuously
-- Informing without defining

 ### Working with Emotions
 1. **Notice**: Awareness of the process